+We think of our colleagues in other locations as more abstract and often use cultural stereotypes to define their behavior.
+See this excerpt from the book Virtual Teams Across Cultures for more detail.
 Also, we do not implement virtual practices for working virtually to bridge the location.
 For instance, relying on email to define conflict or a few meetings to build the relationship.
 This means the virtual relationship is inadequate for the complexity of the relationship as Team A in this graph.

 We create programs to help improve the virtual relationship by focusing on:

 Through the programs, we strengthen the collaboration muscle so that virtual team members are